hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 understand why we need an automated installer--we have to install 327 patches to keep VistA up to date; and that's for less than one year.
-In reality, the number is slightly smaller, as not all patches are installable, and many patches are either "entered in error" or not releaseable.
+In reality, the number is slightly smaller, as not all patches are installable, and many patches are either "entered in error" or not releasable to the public.

 Make a list of all the patches you need to install in order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^